 Grooming ✂️

 Alaska rabbits have thick fur coats that should be brushed three or four times weekly to prevent matting.
-It’s also recommended to have them professionally groomed every 3 months to ensure their nails, teeth, and coat are maintained.
+It’s also recommended to have them professionally groomed every 3 months to ensure their nails, teeth, and coats are maintained.
 Alaska rabbits with extra-thick fur might need daily brushing to look beautiful and stay healthy.

 You’ll be pleased to know that Alaskan rabbits tend to be long-lived and have an average lifespan of 7 to 10 years.
 Like any pet, the better you care for your rabbit, the longer its lifespan will likely be (barring any unforeseen circumstances).